lbelio/Order-Summary-Component/README.md

 ## My process

 This is my first CSS and HTML project in which I didn't follow along with someone else writing the code.
-I felt pretty confident as I started working on this project but soon it really hit me how little I really know.
-I found that aligning all the elements was the hardest part to begin with.
+I felt fairly confident as I started working on this project but soon it hit me how little I really know.
+I found that aligning all the elements was the hardest part.
 I wasn't sure what difference all the layout options made so I spent a while on the Mozzila dev website reading the relevant pages and then playing around with what I could find.
 Eventually I settled on flexbox which I believe was the right choice.
 I started with inspecting all the design images provided and wrote out the relevant HTML.
-Then, wrote out any CSS that would be applicable to the whole page such as the background colour, font family etc. Next, based on the design images, I divided up the HTML in segments that I thought would make most sense when styling them.
+Then, wrote out any CSS that would be applicable to the whole page such as the background colour, font family etc. Next, based on the design images, I divided up the HTML into segments that I thought would make most sense when styling them.
 Once I figured out how to position the main component in the middle of the screen, I styled all other elements from top to bottom.

 ### Built with